northwesternmutual/kanali/README.md

 Branches will be maintained for at least six months after their first stable tag is cut (e.g. the clock for the release-2.0 branch started ticking when `v2.0.0` was tagged).

+Bug fixes, not features, will be ported into older, maintained versions of _kanali_.

 ## Compatibility

 > Always reference the [CHANGELOG](./CHANGELOG.md) for a detailed description of changes between versions.